Bavarian GtL 4/4: GtL 4/5

 Although the GtL 4/4 proved very successful, the Deutsche Reichsbahn decided to order a modified, faster version.
 This resulted in the DRG Class 98.10, unofficially called the GtL 4/5, which had a trailing axle in the shape of a Krauss-Helmholtz bogie.
 A total of 45 were built between 1930 and 1933.

 Despite the trailing axle the top speed could only be raised to 45 km/h so the Reichsbahn decided to rebuild existing GtL 4/4s, this time adding a leading Bissel axle.
 Confusingly the unofficial Bavarian notation for these was also GtL 4/5, but the Reichsbahn classified them as the DRG Class 98.11, which had a top speed of 55 km/h.
 A total of 29 were converted in this way.

 Lokalbahn AG locomotives

 The Lokalbahn Company (Lokalbahn Aktien-Gesellschaft or LAG) had also bought two GtL 4/4 machines in 1922, that were identical to the state railway versions from 1921.
 The vehicles, with running numbers 80 and 81, were stabled at Thalkirchen shed on the Isar Valley line (Isartalbahn).
 They remained there even after being taken over by the Reichsbahn.
 They were later converted to a 1'D1' configuration, but unlike the other GtL 4/4 locos, were grouped into DRG Class 98.16 and given numbers 98 1601 and 98 1602.

 Retirement

-During the Second World War five locomotives were destroyed, a further three remained with the Czechoslovakian State Railways (ČSD).
+During the Second World War five locomotives were destroyed, a further three remained with the Czechoslovak State Railways.
 The remaining machines went into the Deutsche Bundesbahn, which began retiring them in the 1950s.
 The two LAG engines were sent to Rosenheim shed in 1950 and were retired in 1957 and 1958.